vmware-archive/kubernetes/README.md

 For quick support please join VMware Code Slack ([#kubernetes](https://vmwarecode.slack.com/messages/kubernetes/)) and post your question.

-If you identify any issues/problems using this script, you can create an issue in our repository - [VMware Kubernetes] (https://github.com/vmware/kubernetes).
+If you identify any issues/problems using this script, you can create an issue in our repository - [VMware Kubernetes](https://github.com/vmware/kubernetes).